 Introduction

-We begin in Section 1 with an introduction to Mathematical Logic and Proof Theory, and although we shall try to be fairly precise, we shall not attempt a formal treatment of logic here, but focus more on the language and basic concepts necessary for most first year University programmes in Mathematics.
-The material is largely self-contained but see the books by Martin Liebek (Liebek 2015) and Daniel Velleman (Velleman 2006) for some further reading material.
+We begin in Section 1 with an introduction to Mathematical Logic and Proof, with the aim of introducing the language and basic concepts necessary for much of university level mathematics.
+We will try to be precise about what we can (and cannot) do in a proof, and crucially we will consider strategies for constructing a proof.
+The material is largely self-contained but see the books by Martin Liebek (Liebek 2015), Daniel Velleman (Velleman 2006) and Daniel Solow (Solow 2013) for some further reading material.

-The Number Theory material in Sections 2 - 6 are based heavily on the course textbook Elementary Number Theory by Jones and Jones (Jones and Jones 2006), and much of this was originally typeset for this module by Professor GA Niblo.
-Our ultimate aim is to justify Euler’s Theorem, Theorem 6.4, which will prove the main mathematical device needed to describe and justify the RSA encryption scheme we shall meet in Section 7.
+The Number Theory material in Sections 3 - 7 are based heavily on the course textbook Elementary Number Theory by Jones and Jones (Jones and Jones 2006).
+Our ultimate aim is to justify Euler’s Theorem, Theorem 7.3, which will prove the main mathematical device needed to describe and justify the RSA encryption scheme we shall meet in Section 8.

 The book by Jones and Jones (Jones and Jones 2006) is the principal source but a good alternative is that by Kenneth Rosen (Rosen 2010).